lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
 A useful way to look at data is with univariate distributions using histograms, which count the number of times a given value occurs.
-We'll create histograms using ggplot2 by first setting up the plot using the ggplot function.
-This takes usually two arguments, the dataset and the aes function.
-Aes sets which variables map to which plot aspects, like the x-axis.
-We want a univariate plot, so we'll put a continuous variable like body mass as x for the x-axis.
+We'll create histograms using ggplot2.
+We first set up the plot using the ggplot function.
+This takes two arguments, the dataset and the aesthetic mapping or aes function.
+Aes indicates where to map variables to plot aspects like the x-axis.
+We want a univariate plot, so we'll set x to a continuous variable like body mass.
 The histogram layer is added with the plus sign followed by geom-underscore-histogram.

 ---